PART 19.00 (Amended) - Lake County Residential Real Estate

 1. Report Required.
 Subject to the Uniform Mediation Act, 710 ILCS 35/1 et seq. as amended, the Mediator shall complete a Mediation Report after each session, advising if the participants reached an agreement or not.

 2. Finalization of Agreement.
-If the parties reach an agreement, the Final Mediation Report shall include a summary of terms and finalization of the agreement signed by all parties.
+If the parties reach an agreement, the Mediator shall submit to the Program Coordinator a Final Mediation Report and a Memorandum of Agreement that shall include a summary of terms and finalization of the agreement signed by all parties.

 1. The Coordinator shall send a notice terminating mediation if he or she receives: